Here's Lucy: Proposed spin-off

-Lucie Arnaz eventually did star in her own self-named show The Lucie Arnaz Show in 1985 but that was unrelated to the premise of proposed Here's Lucy spin-off.
+Lucie Arnaz eventually did star in her own self-named show The Lucie Arnaz Show in 1985, but that was unrelated to the premise of the proposed Here's Lucy spin-off.

 Final seasons

 In 1972, shortly before filming of the fifth season began, Ball broke her right leg in a skiing accident.
 As a result, the fifth season saw a season-long storyline where in the character of Lucy Carter also had a broken leg.
 Both Ball and Lucy Carter spent much of the season in a wheelchair and full-leg cast.
 According to Geoffrey Mark Fidelman, author of The Lucy Book, this was the point where the "Lucy" character was "finally allowed to age."

 Ball's injury and recovery severely limited her ability to perform physical comedy during the season.
 This gave the other members of the cast, such as Lucie Arnaz and featured players Mary Jane Croft and Vanda Barra, a chance to shine.
 It also gave Gale Gordon's character of Harry a chance to be more sympathetic and affectionate toward Lucy, which had been completely missing since Gordon first joined the cast of The Lucy Show nine years earlier.
 A thaw in the relationship between Lucy and Harry accelerated, so that they could interact more as friendly in-laws rather than just as antagonistic co-workers.

-Despite Ball's injury, physical comedy was never completely eliminated.
+Despite Ball's injury, physical comedy was never eliminated.
 During the recovery, there were small gags that Ball could safely perform with little to no general injury or harm to her leg.
 As her recovery progressed, Ball was able to take on more physical comedy routines.
 However, the slapstick aspects were still toned down for the remainder of the series in comparison to earlier seasons.